Grant & Scholarships

-Some students may qualify for a subsidized Federal Direct Student Loan where the Department of Education will pay the accruing interest on that loan while that student is enrolled in school at least half-time.
+Some students may qualify for a subsidized Federal Direct Student Loan where the Department of Education will pay the accruing interest on that loan while that student is enrolled in school at least half-time (6 credit hours).
 A subsidized loan is awarded on the basis of financial need as determined by a student's FAFSA results in relation to the school's cost of attendance.
 Because need-based eligibility is largely tied to income, not all students qualify for a subsidized loan.
 However, these students can still borrow a comparable amount of loan through the unsubsidized program.

 Private Education Loans